andrewkoumoudjian/Giselle2.0/VERCEL_DEPLOYMENT_README.md

 ### Yarn Resolution Errors

-If you see Yarn resolution errors (YN0082), the `downgrade-yarn.js` script will downgrade Yarn to version 3.6.4, which should resolve these issues.
+If you see Yarn resolution errors (YN0082), the `setup-yarn.js` script ensures that Yarn 4.4.0 is properly configured, which should resolve these issues.

 ### Nx Plugin Issues